Social media has completely changed the way we use the internet.

-Occasionally, we’ll click through when we see something interesting, and at that point, the only thing that matters is whether or not the website delivers on the promise that brought you there in the first place.
+At that point, the only thing that matters is whether or not the website delivers on the promise that brought you there in the first place.

 If your site is slow, clunky, or full of a bunch of annoying ads and pop-ups, how do you think a typical visitor is going to respond?

 You know exactly what they’ll do.
 They’re going to run—not walk—back to their social media feed for another dopamine rush.

 And they’re never coming back to your site.